-The 2020 recession is inevitable, but there are things everyday people can right now to save money and get prepared.
+A recession is inevitable, but there are things everyday people can do right now to save money and get prepared.
 Here are some tips on how to prepare for the recession

-Let’s be real we never thought that 2020 would be like this.
-Here we are making drastic changes to our personal budget and changing our 2020 money goals.
+We are making drastic changes to our budget and yearly money goals.

 I know many people are asking these questions:

 - How can we save in a recession?